-Going back to sales results, sales organizations need to carefully think through the key results they want to monitor, and then determine what behaviors will drive those results.
+Going back to improving sales results, sales organizations need to carefully think through the key results they want to monitor, and then determine what behaviors will drive those results.
 The key distinction being that results (lagging indicators) should be monitored and behaviors (leading indicators) should be monitored and managed.
 In the example below, if the desired result is new customer acquisition then the following key behaviors would apply:

 New Customer Acquisition

 - Developing a territory plan including comprehensive list of prospective customers

 - Creating account plans that map the key decision makers and influencers

 - Setting first time meetings with prospective customers